seycileli/TimBuchalkaJavaMasterClass/CodingExercise/megaBytesConverter/megaBytesConverter.md

 NOTE: Do not set kilobytes parameter value inside your method.

 NOTE: The solution will not be accepted if there are extra spaces.

-NOTE: The printMegaBytesAndKiloBytes method  needs to be defined as public static like we have been doing so far in the course.NOTE: Do not add a  main method to solution code.
+NOTE: The printMegaBytesAndKiloBytes method  needs to be defined as public static like we have been doing so far in the course.

+NOTE: Do not add a  main method to solution code.